-Article IV.
-Distributions made under this article may be made in a single sum, periodic payment, or a combination of both.
-The distribution option should be reviewed in the year the Depositor reaches age 701⁄2 to ensure that the requirements of section 408(a)(6) have been met.
+Article IV. - Distributions made under this article may be made in a single sum, periodic payment, or a combination of both.
+The distribution option should be reviewed in the year the participant reaches age 701⁄2 to ensure that the requirements of section 408(a)(6) have been met.

-Article VIII.
-Article VIII and any that follow it may incorporate additional provisions that are agreed to by the Depositor and Custodian to complete the agreement.
-They may include, for example, definitions, investment powers, voting rights, exculpatory provisions, amendment and termination, removal of the Custodian, Custodian's fees, state law requirements, beginning date of distributions, accepting only cash, treatment of excess contributions, prohibited transactions with the Depositor, etc.
+Article VIII. - Article VIII and any that follow it may incorporate additional provisions that are agreed to by the participant and Custodian to complete the agreement.
+They may include, for example, definitions, investment powers, voting rights, exculpatory provisions, amendment and termination, removal of the Custodian, Custodian's fees, state law requirements, beginning date of distributions, accepting only cash, treatment of excess contributions, prohibited transactions with the participant, etc. Use additional pages if necessary and attach them to this form.